tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

     this_thing: "The fact that James thought he could get away with not crediting half the people he stole from.
 (I mainly note this so that all three score boxes have a number in them, lol.)"
   misinformation: !!map
     homo_erectus: "James makes up some facts about ancient humans in order to spice up his intro."
+    early_church: "James casually says that early Christianity was cool with the gays when there's a lot of evidence to the contrary and the topic is highly debated."
     medieval: "James seems to be mixing up history with modern times."
     wicca_homo: "James claims there were strict rules among Wiccans in a time period where we know next-to-nothing about them."
     fake_blood: "James cuts out so much context around a sentence he's stolen, he changes the entire meaning of it."